datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 ## 1. Learning functions in R

 What is the sum of the first $100$ positive integers?
-There is a formula that tells us that it is $n (n-1)/2$
+There is a formula that tells us that it is 'n (n-1)/2'

 *** =instructions

-Define n=100 and then use R to compute the sum of 1 through 100 using the formula.
+Define 'n=100' and then use R to compute the sum of 1 through 100 using the given formula.
 What is the sum?